ShadowSL3/Ammo-Generator/README.md

 ## License 📜

+# 🛠️ Godot 3.5.3 Support
+Modify Code ``gd onready``
+Who Godot 4.0 changed Remove standard keywords onready Now Godot 4.0 Support only ``gd @export var WeaponName : String`` This example show Changed godot Resource Is Example Godot Change Only Script You Use only @ in the other project or implementation contains only @
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements 🙏